shouvikguha/IntroToMLCoursework/README.md

 # IntroToMLCoursework

-Welcome to IntroToMLCoursework, a repository dedicated to providing clear explanations and implementations of various foundational machine learning algorithms.
+Welcome to IntroToMLCoursework, a repository dedicated to providing clear explanations and implementations of various foundational machine learning algorithms I used in my time in CSE 151A @ UCSD.
 This project is designed for those new to machine learning, offering notebooks that cover key concepts and algorithms through examples and exercises.

 ## Overview